jrpike/DiscordMemeBot/README.md

 - Stores images posted to the main (see notes section) chat log in "/mnt/public/username/MemeDownloads/"
 - Generates random memes by combining templates with previously stored images (via feature above)
 	- "-memer" will generate a random meme
+	- "-memer my_template" will use the template with filename "my_template.png"
+	- "-listTemplates" will post a list of all templates
 	- Templates are drawn from /mnt/public/username/Templates/

 Notes: